Chovin/Dumb-Cogs/CONTRIBUTING.md

                     // the message to have the bot replace it with the monster's name.
                     // You should use this instead of manually writing out the name
                     // since the bot will display the enraged title as well.
+            ],

+            "title_msgs": [ // an optional field.
+A list of title messages to be
+                // randomly shown once the monster enters this state.
+                "{name} melts into a liquidy blob."
             ]
         },
         "attacking": {